Multilingual portals

 </script>

-In the file "controls.xml", add the following block to the XML structure:
+In the "controls.xml" file, insert the following block into the XML structure:

 <control id="Action_LanguageSwitchFlag" mobile="false" multipleUse="false" vm="languageswitch_flag.vm">